joel4apostles/Pending-Transactions/README.md

 Step 1.
 Install web3.js by executing the following command in your terminal or command line: $ npm install web3

-Make sure you have web3.js installed by checking the version of web3 installed with this command line: $ node -v If web3 is installed the installed version will display on your terminal or command line.
+Make sure you have node.js installed and running on our system by checking the version of node installed with this command line: $ node -v
+If web3 is installed the installed version will display on your terminal or command line.

 Step 2.